autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Jailing may be applied as part of a slashing penalty depending on the _severity_ of the _fault_ being _slashed_.
 Jailing changes a validator's state from `active` to `jailed`.
 Validators in a `jailed` state are barred from [consensus committee selection](/concepts/consensus/committee/#committee-member-selection).

-The jail period is computed by `current block number + jail factor * proven fault count * epoch period` where:
+The validator's jail release block number is computed by `current block number + jail factor * proven fault count * epoch period` where:

 - `current block number`: the block number at the time of computation (i.e. the last block of an epoch when slashing is applied)
-- `jail factor`: a set number of epochs, defined as a protocol parameter in the [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration).
+- `jail factor`: a multiplier measured as a number of epochs, defined as a protocol parameter in the [slashing protocol configuration](/concepts/accountability/#slashing-protocol-configuration)
 - `proven fault count`: the number of faults that the validator has been slashed for since registration.
 This applies a reputational factor based on the validator's slashing history
 - [`epoch period`](/glossary/#epoch-period): The period of time for which a consensus committee is elected, defined as a number of blocks in the Autonity network's [protocol parameterisation](/reference/protocol/) and set in the network's [genesis configuration](/reference/genesis/#public-autonity-network-configuration)

-This computes the validator's jail release block number, after which a validator may get out of jail by [re-activating](/concepts/validator/#validator-re-activation) to revert to an `active` state and resume [eligibility for consensus committee selection](/concepts/validator/#eligibility-for-selection-to-consensus-committee).
+After expiry of the jail period a validator may get out of jail by [re-activating](/concepts/validator/#validator-re-activation) to revert to an `active` state and resume [eligibility for consensus committee selection](/concepts/validator/#eligibility-for-selection-to-consensus-committee).

 {{% alert title="Note" %}}
 Validators **must** manually [re-activate](/concepts/validator/#validator-re-activation) to get out of jail.